TermuxHackz/Apple-trivia-bot/docs/README.md

 Use `/set_trivia_timeout` to set the duration for which each trivia question remains active.

 ## Bot Configuration
+- The Apple Trivia Bot can be configured using the `/configure` command

 ### Trivia Channel
 - Command: `/set_channel #channel`
 - Description: Sets the channel where trivia questions will be posted.